kashemaatwit/dsexample/README.md

 ## Introduction
 I wanted to practice using the Heroku platform as a service (PaaS) for automatic deployment of a machine learning web app.
 I was curious to learn if I could create and push such a project in a few hours.

+This project is inspired by the [the pycaret post](https://towardsdatascience.com/build-and-deploy-machine-learning-web-app-using-pycaret-and-streamlit-28883a569104) [3].
+I kept their web app setup, but replaced pycaret with pre-preprocessing using numpy and predictions using scikit.
+This allowed my free-tier Heroku pod to be significantly smaller and faster.

 Since Heroku also enables integration with GitHub, it also [automatically builds and releases](https://devcenter.heroku.com/articles/github-integration) any updates to my git repo [1].

 I wanted to ease the web app development and [Streamlit](https://www.streamlit.io/) made this possible [2].
 It is an open source library that focuses on data science and ML web app development.

-This whole project is inspired by the [the pycaret post](https://towardsdatascience.com/build-and-deploy-machine-learning-web-app-using-pycaret-and-streamlit-28883a569104) [3].
-I kept their web app setup, but replaced pycaret with pre-preprocessing using numpy and predictions using scikit.
-This allowed my free-tier Heroku pod to be significantly smaller and faster.

 ## Selection of Data

 The model processing and training is conducted using a Jupyter Notebook and is available [here](https://github.com/memoatwit/dsexample/blob/master/Insurance%20-%20Model%20Training%20Notebook.ipynb).

-The data has over 1,300 samples with 6 features: age,sex,bmi,children,smoker,region.
+The data has over 1,300 samples with 6 features: age, sex, BMI, no of children, smoker, region.
 The objective is to predict the hospital charges.
 The dataset can found online at [git](https://github.com/stedy/Machine-Learning-with-R-datasets)[4].
 Many example solutions and analysis can be found at [kaggle](https://www.kaggle.com/mirichoi0218/insurance) [5]